Vanitha-G7/Dashboard-2/README.md

   16.Quantity:
       The number of units of the product that were ordered.
 It indicates how much of a particular product was bought in that       transaction.

-  17.Feedback?:
-      A column that might indicate whether the customer left feedback or a rating for the product or service.
-It could be a       "Flase" or "True" or another type of response to capture customer satisfaction.